mongodb/terraform-provider-mongodbatlas/examples/MongoDB Atlas-GCP VPC Peering/Readme.md

 **5\.
 Destroy the resources.**

-Once you are finished your testing, ensure you destroy the resources to avoid unnecessary Azure and Atlas charges.
+Once you are finished your testing, ensure you destroy the resources to avoid unnecessary GCP and Atlas charges.

 ``` bash
 $ terraform destroy